Thank-You Gifts for Labor and Delivery Nurses - Baby Chick

 A person models knee-high compression socks featuring black stripes on white.
 The brand name COMRAD is displayed near the toes, making these a thoughtful gift for labor delivery nurses who are always on their feet.
 One foot is pointed, while the other rests flat against the plain white background.

-Nurses are obviously limited in what they can wear to work, but many of them wear compression socks to help with their circulation.
-They are constantly on their feet, so including some cute and comfy compression socks as your gift, like Comrad, Bombas, and FIGS, is a really helpful gift that will be able to use and benefit from over and over.
-Your nurse will appreciate this thoughtful gift and they will think of you every time they wear them.
+Nurses are obviously limited in what they can wear to work, but many wear compression socks to help with circulation.
+They are constantly on their feet, so including some cute and comfy compression socks as your gift, like Comrad, Bombas, and FIGS, is a really helpful gift that they will be able to use and benefit from over and over.
+Your nurse will appreciate this thoughtful gift, and they will think of you every time they wear them.

 A person holds a Starbucks gift card with the logo visible, featuring the text Its more than a gift card.
 In the background, a Starbucks paper cup with a lid rests on a wooden table.
 Perfect as gifts for labor delivery nurses, this setting captures the essence of thoughtful appreciation in a cozy coffee shop.